Law & Order: Special Victims Unit season 3: Guest stars

 The show "Wrath" has been repeatedly mentioned by Mariska Hargitay as one of her favorites.
 For the episode, Justin Kirk portrayed the wrongfully imprisoned man Eric Plummer.
 Upon being freed, he kills four people to exact revenge upon the police and Olivia Benson in particular.
 The scene in which Benson shoots Plummer was described as being very challenging to act.
 In an interview with Universal Channel, Hargitay said "I shot him dead and some things happened to me physically that I wasn't expecting."
 Although the video was cut to disguise it, Hargitay in fact mentions two Season 3 episodes in the interview.
 The second is "Inheritance" which shows Benson identify with a suspect who is a child of rape like herself.
 Marcus Chong played the suspect Darrell Guan who exemplifies the aggressive characteristics of his father.

 The episode "Ridicule" portrayed a man as a victim of gang rape by women for the first time on network television.
 The victim Peter Smith was played by Pete Starrett while his rapists were played by Paige Turco and Diane Neal, who would later join the cast playing ADA Casey Novak in the fifth season after Stephanie March left the series.
 Mike Doyle portrayed Assistant Medical Examiner Karlan in the episode "Prodigy" before portraying CSU Forensics Technician Ryan O'Halloran in the fifth season.

 Nick Chinlund guest starred as condemned serial killer Matthew Brodus in the episode "Execution".
 Chinlund had originally auditioned to portray the role of Detective Elliot Stabler.
-John Ritter guest starred as Dr. Manning, a psychiatrist who becomes the prime suspect in his wife's murder, in the episode "Monogamy".
+John Ritter guest starred as Dr. Manning, a psychiatrist who becomes the prime suspect in his wife's baby's murder, in the episode "Monogamy".
 Ritter was praised for his performance in the episode, which aired shortly before his death; Michael Buckley of TV Guide wrote that "The gradual change in his demeanor makes for a memorable piece of acting."